Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

         redo the overview and defend the overview essay before the evaluation subcommittee;
-    c)  Re-registration or improvement of grades for additional courses in the master\'s program is carried out according to the Master\'s training regulations at Vietnam National University, Hanoi.
+    c)  Re-registration or improvement of grades for additional courses in the master's program is carried out according to the Master's training regulations at Vietnam National University, Hanoi.
 6. The retention period, the process of recognizing and converting the learning and research results of graduate students are regulated by